ganrad/aks-aspnet-sqldb-rest/README.md

     - Verify a new revision for the Claims API microservice application (**aks-aspnetcore-lab**) was deployed successfully on AKS.
 Check the update date and time of the release revision.
     - Verify the container image in the Pod manifest matches the container image (tag and Digest) pushed into ACR.
     - Use the Azure Portal and access the *Application Insights* instance.
 Generate some API traffic and review the application map, live stream metrics, dashboards, server response times, backend (Azure SQL DB) calls and response times.

+### Exercise 3:
+**Scan container images and digitally sign them using Docker Content Trust**

+In this exercise you will learn how to use the *Blue-Green* deployment technique in order to deploy or rollback containerized applications in Production region.

+In this exercise, you will learn how to
+ - Scan container images for known vulnerabilities using the Open Source container image scanning engine from **Aqua**
+ - Digitally sign container images using *Docker Content Trust* (DCT) before pushing these images into ACR

+**Challenge:** Implement container image **scanning** and **signing** container images using DCT

 ## J. Explore out of box AKS features

 In this section, we will explore value add features for administering & managing the AKS cluster.